 Excel spreadsheets (??!) are sold for thousands of euros a year to notaries (And they also suck).

-I research Simulation to Real which is the process of training robots in simulation (fast and
+I researched Simulation to Real which is the process of training robots in simulation (fast and

 cheap) and then transferring their learned behaviours to real machines (expensive and slow).
 I believe

-Differentiable Programming is a huge step forward when it comes to accelerating Reinforcement Learning and I am
+Differentiable Programming is a huge step forward when it comes to accelerating Reinforcement Learning and I have been

 Jay Yeung and